dntAtMe/dntAtMe/README.md

 ## Hey!
 ### About me
-Software engineer, working on Applied ID and Cloud technologies.
+Software engineer, working on Applied AI and Cloud technologies.
 Big nerd.

 Technology I'm working with most of the time:
   - JVM - Kotlin with Corda; Scala3 & ZIO, Cats Effect, http4s & pac4j